 The first question about Stoicism and happiness is this: Are Stoics happy?
 It has to do with the dictionary meaning of stoic (small s): unemotional, long-suffering, expressionless and resigned.

-Stoics are not emotionless, as many might think them to be.
+However, the Stoics (capital S) are not emotionless people, as many might think them to be.
 They feel the full range of emotions, without any need to hide behind faces emptied of expressions.

 So, yes, they can be angry, sad, or happy.

 Are Stoics Happy

 Yes, the Stoics are happy, because they can be happy.
 Stoicism doesn’t epitomize being humorless and passionless as the basic principles.
 In fact, a Stoic person is happier than most of us because their philosophy shows them how to be happy.

 The 4 anchoring factors to a Stoic person’s happiness are:

 - practicing virtue at whatever the cost